scrapy/scrapy/docs/topics/item-pipeline.rst

    This method is called when the spider is closed.

+   NB!
+Please note that while `open_spider` and `process_item` methods are called in the order specified in `ITEM_PIPELINES` setting, then the `close_spider` methods are by default called in the reverse order of the setting.
+   This is modifiable with the :setting:`CLOSESPIDER_CALLING_ORDER` setting.

    :param spider: the spider which was closed
    :type spider: :class:`~scrapy.spiders.Spider` object